citizenfx/fivem-docs/content/docs/client-manual/shortcut.md

 %localappdata%\FiveM\FiveM.exe -pure_1
 ```

 Where `X` will represent the level you wish to have (0-2 available).
-This will launch FiveM app directly to the puremode level asked.
+This will launch FiveM application directly to the puremode level requested.
 This is good if you play on a specific server to avoid the "Puremode transition".

 ### Game build